Abstract Submission Deadline: 6 March 2019, 11:59 P.M. ET

 - Once assigned by the Scientific Organizing Committee and scheduled by the session conveners, the date and time of the presentation will not be changed; presenters are advised not to arrange travel until acceptance notification is issued in mid-March with assigned session dates and times.
 The presentations may be scheduled anytime during sessions Monday, 24 June through Friday, 28 June 2019.

 - Invited authors will receive an invitation from the session convener sent from the submission site.
 The invitation will include a link to submit directly to the session; invited authors must submit the abstract via the link included in the invitation.
 If the abstract is not submitted through the formal invitation, the abstract will not have an invited status listing.

 - A person may not accept invitations to submit an abstract to more than one session.

 - Session conveners will not be allowed to present an invited abstract in a session they are convening.
 However, conveners may submit a contributed abstract to a session they are chairing.

 - Invited authors do not receive waived or discounted abstract fees, registration fees, or travel reimbursement.

-By mid-March, abstract acceptance notices will be sent and the final program will be available online.
+By late April, abstract acceptance notices will be sent and the final program will be available online.